Information for parents

 Coaches, parents and carers need to talk together to understand and support the needs of the young person.
 For example, if the coach is discussing recovery ideas with a young person, the parent or carer should be involved in the conversation too, so that everyone involved in looking after the child is aware of what they should be doing and why.

-Parents and carers should ensure that the appropriate safeguards are in place to protect their child.
+You should ensure that the appropriate safeguards are in place to protect your child.
+You can do this by asking about your club's safeguarding arrangements.

 There may be occasions when a parent or carer disagrees with a decision that a coach has made; for example, their child may not have been selected for a team or competition.
-However, unless there is a genuine concern that the decision has been made on the basis of inappropriate bias or misconduct, parents and carers are advised to focus on supporting their child.
+However, unless there is a genuine concern that the decision has been made on the basis of inappropriate bias or misconduct, your focus should be on supporting your child.

-Parents and carers should avoid conflict with the coach, and approach coaches for clarification about the decision, calmly, away from any young people.
-Both coach and parent or carer should take a child-centred approach and put their own feelings aside, focusing on how they can both support the young person in their enjoyment and success.
+Parents and carers should avoid conflict with the coach, and ask coaches for clarification about decisions, calmly, and away from any young people.
+Some outcomes and decisions are disappointing and tough, but it's important to put your own feelings aside and focus on how you and the coach can both support the young person in their enjoyment and success.

 Parents and carers should listen to their child and support them in their feelings towards the decision.
-Where possible, parents and carers should encourage athletes to maintain a positive attitude towards the sport and see that they are on their own continual journey of improvement, and there will be future opportunities for progression.
+Where possible, you should encourage your young athlete to see that they are on their own continual journey of improvement, and there will be future opportunities for progression.

 Maintaining positive parent-coach relationships can help young people to succeed in and enjoy sport.